Whirpooling is an easy process to include in your brew day that can greatly impact your beers. If you have a spoon, you can whirlpool!

 Whirlpooling involves creating a circular current in the brew kettle, and this can be done using various techniques and equipment.

-The simplest way, whether using an ice bath, an immersion chiller or no formal chilling method, is to stir the contents of the kettle with a spoon rapidly until a circular current is achieved.
-Stir along the walls of the kettle for a few minutes, taking care not to splash to prevent any chances of hot side aeration, until a strong, lasting whirlpool forms.
-Depending on what your goals are (e.g., clarification, hop flavor/aroma), allow the whirlpool to stand for 10-30 minutes before racking.
+The simplest way, whether using an ice bath, an immersion chiller or no formal chilling method, is to stir the kettle’s contents with a spoon rapidly until a circular current is achieved.
+Stir along the walls of the kettle for a few minutes, taking care not to splash to prevent any chances of hot side aeration until a strong, lasting whirlpool forms.
+Depending on your goals (e.g., clarification, hop flavor/aroma), allow the whirlpool to stand for 10-30 minutes before racking.

 Pump or Counterflow Chiller

 If a pump is available, or you are using a counterflow chiller, a whirlpool can be created by angling the pump-out hose along the side of the kettle a few inches below the surface of the wort.
 This flow will cause the wort to spin in a circular current.
 Be careful when creating a whirlpool with a pump as it can cause hot wort to splash out of the kettle.

 One of the most effective means of whirlpooling and chilling is highlighted by Jamil Zainasheff in “A New Spin on an Old Chiller” in the January/February 2007 issue of Zymurgy magazine.
 Zainasheff offers an upgrade to the typical immersion chiller that makes for effecting whirlpooling and chilling.

 The Physics of Whirlpooling

 It may seem logical that a whirlpool would send the solid material to the outside of the kettle because of our childhood experiments with swinging a bucket of water around in circle without any falling on our heads.
 However, because the contents of the boil kettle are light enough, they will collect in the center due to something called the “tea leaf paradox.”